lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 The temple can provide a dress if needed or desired.

-_Groom’s Clothing._ The groom wears normal temple clothing during the marriage or sealing ceremony (see 38.5.1 and 38.5.2).
+_Groom’s Clothing._ The groom wears normal temple clothing during the sealing ceremony (see 38.5.1 and 38.5.2).
 He may wear formal clothing outside the temple for photographs after the ceremony.

-_Guests’ Clothing._ Those who attend a marriage or sealing ceremony should wear clothing similar to what they would wear to a sacrament meeting.
+_Guests’ Clothing._ Those who attend a sealing ceremony should wear clothing similar to what they would wear to a sacrament meeting.
+They should avoid wearing clothing that is casual or that does not cover the temple garment.
+They should also avoid wearing clothing that is overly formal, like tuxedos.

 Members who come to a sealing directly from an endowment session may wear ceremonial temple clothing.

-The couple should share this information with guests well before the marriage or sealing.
+The couple should share this information with guests well before the sealing.

-_Flowers._ The couple and their guests should not wear flowers during the marriage or sealing ceremony.
+_Flowers._ The couple and their guests should not wear flowers during the sealing ceremony.
 Flowers may be worn outside the temple for photographs after the ceremony.
-The couple should share this information with guests well before the marriage or sealing.
+The couple should share this information with guests well before the sealing.

 27.3.2.7

-#### Exchanging Rings after a Temple Marriage or Sealing
+#### Exchanging Rings after a Temple Sealing

 Exchanging rings is not part of the temple sealing ceremony.
 However, couples may exchange rings after the ceremony in the sealing room.
 Couples should not